African American Studies Course Listing

 Instructor Permission Required

 This course is designed to provide students with opportunities to engage in a field study experience within the African American community or with agencies and institutions that impact or serve African American communities.
 Students will be encouraged to select placement in experiences that will provide a meaningful understanding of the specific population(s) served as well as the cultural contexts of the African American communities.
-Every semester
+Every semester.

-Thursday 5:00PM-7:30PM Instructor: Smith
+Monday 4:20PM-6:50PM Instructor: Smith

-(13457) AAM-495-01 Senior Residency
+27587 AAM495-01 Senior Residency

-TBA Instructor: Smith
+Wednesday 4:00-6:30PM Instructor: Smith

 Required for students completing the certificate.
 This synthesizing course provides an opportunity to integrate key concepts of African American Studies in a specific area of interest.
 Capstone projects are expected to demonstrate competence in critical thinking, inquiry skills and the synthesis of knowledge through original research, field service project or artistic endeavor.
 Permission of program director required.

 Independent study topics are assigned that deal with selected problems in the African, African American or African Diaspora experience.
 Research topics may be integrated with student's major.
 Certificate students only.
 Permission of program director required.